 The overall productivity within the local economy can be measured by calculating the Gross Value Added (GVA) per hour worked.
 The graph below shows this productivity trend over recent years relative to the UK (index=100).
-The use of a relative index helps to control for the effects of inflation.
-Wakefield’s economic productivity fell between 2004 and 2009.
-It has been increasing gradually since then.
+Wakefield’s economic productivity fell between 2004 and 2009, relative to the UK as a whole, but has been increasing gradually since then.
 Leeds used to have the highest productivity in the sub-region, but this has been declining while productivity in Bradford has been increasing.
-Productivity in Calderdale and Kirklees has also been falling.
+Trends in Calderdale and Kirklees have been similar to those seen in Wakefield.

 Source: ONS Gross Value Added

-The Mid Yorkshire Chamber of Commerce Economic Survey shows that business confidence peaked at the end of 2013 and then fell (see graph below).
-Confidence has recovered since then and in 2018 turnover and profitability expectations have been at their highest level in four years.
+The Mid Yorkshire Chamber of Commerce Economic Survey shows that business confidence peaked at the end of 2013 and then fell sharply (see graph below).
+Confidence has recovered since the low in Q1 2017.